arturo-lang/arturo/README.md

 The language has been designed following some very simple and straightforward principles:

 - Code is just a list of words and symbols
-- Words and symbols within a block are interpreted according to the context
+- Words and symbols within a block are interpreted - when needed - according to the context
-- No reserved words or keyword.
-Look for them as hard as you can; there are absolutely none.
+- No reserved words or keyword - look for them as hard as you can; there are absolutely none

 ```
 	print "Hello world!"